-Unless a Falcon Scholar is enrolled in ground school as a part of the flight program, all Falcon Scholars will be assigned to an Aerospace 400-level class taught by a retired Air Force Colonel where they will learn citizenship, academic and social integrity, character, and service to others.
+All Falcon Scholars will be assigned to an Aerospace 400-level class taught by a retired Air Force Lieutenant Colonel where they will learn citizenship, academic and social integrity, character, and service to others.

 Mentoring & Guidance

-Each Falcon Scholar will be assigned a retired senior Air Force officer as a mentor who will focus on academic and military performance and ensure their USAFA candidate application process is on track.
-The Senior Aerospace Science Instructor and the College Counselor will prepare and manage the Academy interview preparation.
+Each Falcon Scholar will be assigned a mentor who will focus on academic and military performance and ensure their USAFA candidate application process is on track.
+The mentor will prepare and manage the Academy interview preparation.
 Mentoring will emphasize school rules, school culture, uniform care, and wear, and Service Academy application requirements tracking.